echopen/echopen_prototyping/stable/guide_hardware.md

 ### Assembly

-For the moment, we don't have order PCB for that daughter board, one have to do it itself with matrix board.
-Use the second half of the matrix board remaining from cuting the mother board.
+For the moment, we haven't ordered PCB for that daughter board, one has to do it him/herself with matrix board.
+Use the second half of the matrix board remaining from cutting the mother board.
 Soldering instructions and size of the matrix boards are defined on the following figures.

 Top view: